yangliu2/brain/brain/naive/README.md

 nodes already exists using `Neo4j.find_relationship`.

 # TODO
+Check and make sure the type of nodes belongs to a specific list.
+If it doesn't, then find the closest choice to reduce duplicate types.

 # Export data from cloud database
 Use the following command in the web query to get json lines generated.
 Then